This post may contain affiliate links. You can read my disclosure page for more information.

 I love Twinkies.
 Remember the Great Twinkie Famine a few years ago when panic took hold ’round the world?
 Let’s hope that never happens again.
 I saw on the news that Peeps were closing down briefly this year during the virus quarantine.

 But rest assured, they tell us, all the Easter Peeps were already made and in stores before all this hit.
 That’s a relief. 🙂 We need them to make these Easter treats.
 Kids would love these.
 And I made them in no time at all.

 And of course, it wouldn’t be Easter without festive plates to serve everything on.
 The only thing I might love more than seasonal baking pans are my seasonal plates.
 Like these Damask Easter Bunny Salad Plates.
 I just think these are so cute.
 You can almost feel how soft those bunnies are. 🙂

 I hope I’ve given you some ideas for some fun and easy Easter food.
 You still have some time to practice making your great ideas.
+And plenty of time at home to do it.
 Hop to it! 🙂

 I’d love for you to follow me on Pinterest!